Adrienne Wu: About

-Adrienne Francis Wu Ming Bong is a Canadian fashion designer who was born on August 9, 1990 in Burlington, Ontario.
+Adrienne Francis Wu Ming Bong is a Canadian fashion designer who was born on August 9, 1990, in Burlington, Ontario.
 On their YouTube channel in 2015, Wu came out as Neutrois (Non-Binary) Transgender, began using gender-neutral pronouns, and began advocating with Toronto's (SOY) Supporting Our Youth group.
-Wu began her self-taught career in 2008, when she posted 50 outfits on social media, which led to possibilities to produce fashion shows and collections across Canada.
+Wu began their self-taught career in 2008, when they posted 50 outfits on social media, which led to possibilities to produce fashion shows and collections across Canada.
 Margaret Atwood, a display at the National Gallery, and Freed Development's Fashion House Condos were among the business collaborations featured during Vancouver, Ottawa, and Toronto Fashion Week.
-Wu has concentrated on design through fleecer.ca, a wearable technology firm, @wumingbong on Youtube, a transgender and non-binary advocacy platform, and a Huffington Post column researching queer theory, trans studies, and transhumanism since transitioning.
+Wu has concentrated on design through fleecer.ca, a wearable technology firm, @wumingbong on YouTube, a transgender and non-binary advocacy platform, and a Huffington Post column researching queer theory, trans studies, and transhumanism since transitioning.
 A collaboration with art critic and scholar Matthew Grimm @grimmxwu on Instagram, which investigates the intersections between Meta-Modernism and Post-Humanism, is now in the works.